Introduction to Anesthesiology

 - Advanced Neuroanesthesia: Provides additional experience caring for neurosurgical patients.
 Residents choosing this rotation receive progressive responsibility and autonomy in the clinical arena.

-- Advanced OB Anesthesia: By combining substaffing, charge anesthesiologist duties, advanced cases, and the opportunity to be involved in clinical research, this rotation provides the interested CA-3 resident an advanced obstetrical anesthesiology rotation at Magee Woman’s Hospital.
+- Advanced OB Anesthesia: By combining substaffing, charge anesthesiologist duties, advanced cases, and the opportunity to be involved in clinical research, this rotation provides the interested CA-3 resident an advanced obstetrical anesthesiology rotation at UPMC Magee-Womens Hospital.

 - Advanced Thoracic Anesthesia: Provides additional experience caring for thoracic patients.
 Residents choosing this rotation receive progressive responsibility and autonomy in the clinical arena.

-- Advanced Pediatric Anesthesia: Based from Children’s Hospital of Pittsburgh of UPMC, this rotation provides the CA-3 resident with the opportunity to participate in one to two additional months caring for critically ill neonates, children and adolescents, as well as participation on the pediatric acute pain service.
+- Advanced Pediatric Anesthesia: Based from UPMC Children's Hospital of Pittsburgh, this rotation provides the CA-3 resident with the opportunity to participate in one to two additional months caring for critically ill neonates, children and adolescents, as well as participation on the pediatric acute pain service.

 - Ambulatory Anesthesia (1 month): The focus is on taking care of both adults and children in the outpatient setting.
 Surgical procedures include ophthalmic, otolaryngology, gynecological, orthopedic, maxillofacial, dental, and some general surgery.